wvu-ric/cl-algo-pseudosort/README.md

 #Pseudocode a Sorting Algorithm

 Algorithms are fundamental to coding and sorting is fundamental to algorithms.
 In this exercise, we're going to implement a simple sorting algorithm using pseudocode.
 With pseudocode, there is no such thing as invalid syntax.
 But remember!
-Every line of your "code" should be able to translate into a single, direct programming statement.
+Every line of your "code" should translate into a single, direct programming statement.

 **Input:** An unsorted array of n numbers